ryan-zhenqi-zhou/Obesity-Estimation-Optimization/README.md

 * Data/05 Coordinates info for GWR: This folder contains coordinate information of census tract centroids specifically for GWR model.
 * Data/06 Data for GRF Optimal Parameters Search: This folder contains data for GRF optimal parameters search, which is the random 70% dataset from "Data/01 Processed Dataset" and has coordinate information of census tract centroids.
 * Data/07 GRF Local Importance: This folder contains local feature importance generated from GRF model.
-* SourceCode: This folder contains scripts for performing five different statistial and machine learning models and relevant analysis.
+* SourceCode: This folder contains scripts for performing five different statistical and machine learning models and relevant analysis.

 ### Project dependencies
 * Python 3.8